SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

 1. Right-click on the file **`mta.yaml`** of your bookshop project. <br>
    Select "Create MTA Module from Template".

-2. A new template page opens, select Approuter Configuration and click **Start**.
+2. A new template page opens, select "Approuter Configuration" and click **Start**.

 3. Keep "Managed Approuter" (important) and provide a name for the Approuter.
 Select "Yes", you plan to add a Fiori UI.